zeromq/czmq/README.md

     //  Set hash for automatic value destruction CZMQ_EXPORT void
         zhash_autofree (zhash_t *self);

-    //  *** Deprecated method, slated for removal: avoid using it ***
-    //  Apply function to each item in the hash table.
-Items are iterated in no
-    //  defined order.
-Stops if callback function returns non-zero and returns
-    //  final return code from callback function (zero = success).
-Deprecated.
-    CZMQ_EXPORT int
-        zhash_foreach (zhash_t *self, zhash_foreach_fn callback, void *argument);

     //  Self test of this class.
     CZMQ_EXPORT void